Matt O'Connor (rugby union)

 Matt O'Connor (born 29 January 1971) is an Australian professional rugby union coach and a former international player.
 He was recently the head coach of the Leicester Tigers.
 O'Connor has held head coaching positions with the Queensland Reds (co-head coach alongside Nick Stiles during 2016); at Irish province Leinster, where he won the Pro12 in 2013–14; and in a previous stint with Leicester, where he won the Premiership in 2013.

 Playing career

-O'Connor played rugby for the ACT in the 1990s and was awarded a single cap for the Wallabies against Ireland in 1994.
+O'Connor played rugby for the ACT in the 1990s and was awarded a single cap for Australia against Ireland in 1994.

 He signed for rugby league club the Hunter Mariners in 1996, but the club's existence was threatened by the Super League war, so he played in only several trial matches that year.
 He played for Paris Saint-Germain in 1997.
 O'Connor spent three years in Japan playing for and then coaching Kubota Rugby Team.
 He lived in Japan with his wife and three children.